Instructors Transform Lives –

 - You must take a written examination with a passing score of 80% or higher.

-- Time to Complete: You have up to 18 Months to complete Examination Process
+- Time to Complete: You have up to 18 Months to complete the Examination Process.

 - Your NAFC Yoga 200 Certification is valid for 24 months.
 During that 24 months you must complete continuing education prior to your renewal date to qualify for re-certification.